Giuseppe-Bonifati/Time-management/README.md

 The main.py has 4 functions :

 play()

 reset()

 start()

 count_down()

 In the file main.py I build a GUI using tkinter library and I use 4 function to interact with GUI.

-I used grid layout for the label buttons img.
+I used grid layout for the label, buttons and img.

 ### play()